orwel1984/cpp/Foundational-Concepts/Templates.md

 // here Alloc is a policy and can change memory allocation behaviour of the string at compile time.
 ```

-Another example is a policy class can be a pointer-wrapper class that checks for a pointer being nullptr or not:
+Another example of a policy class can be a pointer-wrapper class that checks for a pointer being nullptr or not:

 ```cpp
 // Here is a simple pointer_wrapper class that takes any pointer of any kind and wraps it with different behaviours based on the policy chosen.